 Physical security and digital information security are therefore intrinsically linked, and both need to be considered to provide effective protection.
 But what kind of initial measures should you be considering?

-Staff can be your weakest security link, but they can also be your strongest first line of defense.
+Staff can be your weakest security link, but they can also be your strongest first line of defence.

 Ongoing training is essential and it’s important that staff understand the techniques attackers may use, the dangers the company face and the potential consequences of a successful breach.